 - Add and Promote Highly Qualified Investment Banking Professionals.
-We hired seven new Senior Managing Directors in 2019, expanding our capabilities in the U.S. and Europe and increasing our presence in Industrials and Consumer/ Retail and expanding our equity research capabilities.
-Of equal importance, following our long-term strategy of developing internal talent, we also promoted seven internal candidates to Senior Managing Director in our Advisory business in 2019 and intend to continue to promote our most talented professionals in the future.
+We hired three new Senior Managing Directors in 2020, expanding our capabilities in our Capital Markets Advisory practice by strengthening our coverage of the Technology sector, as well as enhancing our advisory capabilities on complex and large cap corporate realignments and expanding our capital raising and distribution capabilities with convertible debt.
+Of equal importance, following our long-term strategy of developing internal talent, we also promoted seven internal candidates to Senior Managing Director in our Advisory business in 2020 and intend to continue to promote our most talented professionals in the future.
 We intend to continue to recruit and promote high-caliber strategic corporate, strategic and capital markets advisory, as well as equity research, professionals to add depth in industry sectors and products and services in areas that we believe we already have strength, and to extend our reach to sectors or new business lines and geographies that we have identified as particularly attractive.
 On occasion, these additions may result from the acquisition of boutique independent advisory firms with leading professionals in a market or sector. - Achieve Organic Growth and Improved Profitability in Investment Management.
 We are focused on managing our current Investment Management business effectively.
 We also continue to selectively evaluate opportunities to expand Wealth Management.